 However, experts say this shouldn't be done frequently as they may pose long-running damage to your washing machine.

 Dish soap is another way to rid your clothes of tough oil stains.
 Put a tiny drop of the soap on the stained spot before starting the wash.
-This targets that particular stain and will boost the action of your regular laundry detergent.
+This targets that particular stain and will boost the action of your regular laundry detergent, or add a tablet directly in the washing machine.

 8. Baking Soda